Closed-Loop Attribution in Retail Media: How Walmart, Amazon & Instacart Measure True Lift (2026)

 This is where a retail media operating system fits.
 Osmosphere's retail media operating system is designed to sit above the individual retailer APIs — ingesting reporting from Walmart Connect, Amazon Ads, and Instacart Ads (and from retailers' own networks) into a single operational layer that normalizes metric definitions across the three.
 ControlHub's unified campaign operations layer handles the day-to-day — pacing, budget routing, inventory, scheduling — so a campaign manager is not flipping between three consoles to understand pacing or overlap.
 StratEdge for lift modeling and ROAS forecasting runs on top of the normalized feed, which is the only place bid strategy and revenue forecasting make sense, because only the normalized feed is cross-comparable.

 Osmos is deliberately not itself a clean room, not a DSP, and not a competitor to AMC, Luminate, or Data Hub.
 It's the layer that takes what those products produce and makes it operational for a single campaign team or a retailer running a media network.
-For the connection between turning audience data into ad revenue and the measurement feedback loop, see that companion article.

 Frequently Asked Questions